grahamseamans/stereo_delay/README.md

 ### Overview

 This is a stereo delay plugin.
 It has two channels with individual delay buffers and uses IIR LPF's to make a clean warm sound.
-As it's a Juce plugin it should be able to compine and run in basically any environment, but I have only been able to test it as a standalone plugin on OSX and in Logic Pro.
+As it's a Juce plugin it should be able to compine and run in basically any environment, but I have only been able to test it as a standalone plugin on OSX and in Logic Pro, and little bit in Linux on Bitwig Studio.

 ### Building and Running The Project